 ALLERGEN DATABASE SEARCH ROUTINES

-This website includes a sequence comparison routine, FASTA(Pearson and Lipman, 1988) which may be used to compare a protein sequence (the query sequence) to entries in the allergen database.
+This website includes a sequence comparison routine, FASTA (Pearson and Lipman, 1988) which may be used to compare a protein sequence (the query sequence) to entries in the allergen database.
 This version of the FASTA search interface utilizes the FASTA3 (Pearson, 2000) algorithm.
 The purpose of the comparison routine is to evaluate whether the query protein sequence is identical to, or homologous with known or putative allergens in the database.
 Alignments with high identity scores may indicate a potential for allergenic cross-reactions.
 However, there is not sufficient scientific data to establish a simple scoring boundary (E-score or percent identity), beyond which cross-reactivity is certain, or below which cross-reactivity is not possible.
 Based on historical data, cross-reactivity is not likely for proteins with less than 50% identity over the entire protein sequence, and is fairly common above 70% identity (Aalberse, 2000).
-In most cases experimental studies would be needed to confirm that two sequence similar proteins may cause allergic cross-reactions.
+Through experience we find that sequences of two proteins having published evidence of cross-reactivity will align in AllergenOnline.org with a relatively high percent identity (>50% over nearly full-length) and have an E score (statistical expectation score) smaller than 1e-7 (0.0000001).
+Thus if a query protein matches a sequence in AllergenOnline.org with higher identity and smaller E scores, the protein should be considered as likely to be cross-reactive in the absence of extensive testing (IgE binding and possibly clinical challenges).
+Proteins sharing lower identity matches by FASTA alignment and having higher E scores are not likely to share IgE binding.
+Experimental studies would be needed to confirm that proteins sharing identities lower than 50% and having E scores larger than 1e-4 share IgE binding and clinical reactivity.
 Evaluation of literature regarding the matched allergen would help to identify appropriately allergic study subjects.

 Although the CODEX mentions using short segment (6 or 8 amino acid) sequence matches, it also indicates that searches must be based on scientific proof.
 As we have searched for, and been unable to find examples where an isolated identity match of 6 or 8 amino acids was found between cross-reactive proteins unless there was at least a 35% identity match over 80 amino acids, we previously did not include that search routine on our database (Goodman et al. 2008).
 However, since some countries still require an eight amino acid identity search, even in the lack of evidence demonstrating a positive predictive value, we now provide that as an option.